-SECTION 330 FEES AND OTHER TYPES OF REMUNERATION
+FEES AND OTHER TYPES OF REMUNERATION

-- 330.1 Professional accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats. - 330.2 The level and nature of fee and other remuneration arrangements might create a selfinterest threat to compliance with one or more of the fundamental principles.
-This section sets out specific application material relevant to applying the conceptual framework in such circumstances.
+- 330.1 Professional accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats. - 330.2 The level and nature of fee and other remuneration arrangements might create a self-interest threat to compliance with one or more of the fundamental principles.
+This section sets out a requirement and specific application material relevant to applying the conceptual framework in such circumstances.